ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-12-22-best-practices-organization-qa-process-software-development-project.md

 So, we have just created a template for a testing round with all needed sections and sub-tasks.
 It seems quite logical that the next step should be to start using this template in the real work and see how our practices allow us to control the testing in such flexible and fast-changing environment as the Agile software development.
 Are you interested in how to do that?
 Great!
 Let's read our next article which will describe the whole QA process and procedures we are using during testing.
 And even more, we're going to do the following:

-- tell you what “blocked” tickets are and how we can process them flexibly;
+- tell you what "blocked" tickets are and how we can process them flexibly;
 - give you a step-by-step instruction for implementing the process;
 - and share some more tips and tricks.